-Some domains are registered by resellers, so if you don't see your domain host in whois search results, or if the Registrar box is blank, then most likely your domain hist is a reseller.
+Resellers register some domains, so if you don't see your domain host in whois search results, or if the "Registrar" box is blank, then most likely, the domain owner is a reseller.

-- Refer to Raw WHOIS Record section on whois search results page.
+- Refer to the Raw WHOIS Record section on whois search results page.

 - Look for the Reseller entry